 The hoi polloi of Romans and visitors, especially pilgrims, would be overwhelmed by the sheer size of a building or a colossal statue surviving in fragments and spin strange yarns about it . . .

-had developed resources of a different kind: the vast income of the Church . . . the swollen bureaucracy of the Curia; the city's place as the foremost legal center of Europe with lawyers, clerks, and scribes attracting business; the flux of pilgrims . . . the banking operations of and connected with the ChurchThis revival, unlike the earlier ones, was sustained for centuries and by 1527, when the first real census was undertaken, the population had risen to 55,000.
-And it was in the centuries after the millennium that most of the damage to the structures of ancient Rome occurred.
+had developed resources of a different kind: the vast income of the Church . . . the swollen bureaucracy of the Curia; the city's place as the foremost legal center of Europe with lawyers, clerks, and scribes attracting business; the flux of pilgrims . . . the banking operations of and connected with the ChurchThis revival, unlike the earlier ones, was sustained and by 1527, when the first real census was undertaken, the population had risen to 55,000.
+It was also in these centuries that most of the damage to the structures of ancient Rome occurred.
 Krautheimer describes the city of those centuries as:

 . . . not so much as a coherent unit, but as a conglomerate of built-up clusters separated by large ruins, gardens, and stretches of wasteland, with only scattered houses linking the clusters.Settlement in 13th century Rome.
 You can see how little of the area within the walls is urbanized.
 (From the Mendicant Revolution)

 The accelerated pace of building took place within the established clusters of settlement and created increased demand for building materials.
-It was during those centuries that the remaining marble cladding was removed from the old buildings and building disassembled to provide materials for new construction.
-By that time some structures had almost completely disappeared.
+Remaining marble cladding was removed from the old buildings and the buildings themselves disassembled to provide materials for new construction.
+Some structures had almost completely disappeared.
 The vast Circus Maximus, pictured near the beginning of this post in all its glory, lay in a valley between the Palatine and Aventine hills.
-Once the drainage systems failed to be maintained it became vulnerable to flooding from the Tiber and repeated inundations over the centuries left a thick layer of mud over the entire structure, which even today remains 20 to 30 feet below the surface.
+Much of its structures was removed and Once drainage systems were no longer maintained it became vulnerable to flooding from the Tiber; repeated inundations over the centuries left a thick layer of mud over the entire site, which remains 20 to 30 feet below the surface.

-Flooding affected the Forum area which was also in a low lying area.
-The tens of feet of mud eventually became a grazing area for cattle with only the tops of some of the monuments peaking above ground until excavation of the area began in the 19th century.Below, Arch of Septimius Severus in the Forum showing inundation by Claudio Lorense (1650)
+Flooding also affected the low lying Forum.
+The accumulated mud eventually became a grazing area for cattle with only the tops of monuments peeking above ground until excavation of the area began in the 19th century.Below, Arch of Septimius Severus in the Forum showing inundation by Claudio Lorense (1650)

 The same area in 1575 with a defensive tower built on top of the arch.
 The Roman senate house is to the right.
 From Krautheimer.